AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/creating-a-smart-campaign/define-smart-list-for-smart-campaign-batch.md

 ---
 # Define Smart List for Smart Campaign | Batch {#define-smart-list-for-smart-campaign-batch}

-Smart Lists are the mechanism throughout Marketo to define "who" (which people) to include, whether it's a report, a list, or a Smart Campaign.
+Smart Lists are the mechanism throughout Marketo Engage to define "who" (which people) to include, whether it's a report, a list, or a Smart Campaign.
 Here's how to define a Smart List for a batch campaign.

-1. Choose a Smart Campaign, then click **Smart List**.
+1. Choose a Smart Campaign, then click **[!UICONTROL Smart List]**.

    ![](assets/define-smart-list-for-smart-campaign-batch-1.png)